 Typically, riders who wear helmets have a lesser severity of injury, mortality rate, and use of resources than those who don’t wear them when involved in a motorcycle accident.
 There’s also a correlation between an increase in hospital admissions and costs without universal helmet laws.

-The Centers for Disease Control and Prevention (CDC) also released information that says if all motorcyclists had been wearing helmets in 2016, then 802 more could have been saved.
+The Centers for Disease Control and Prevention (CDC) also released information that says if all motorcyclists had been wearing helmets in 2016, then 802 more lives could have been saved.